osg-htc/docs/docs/other/install-gwms-frontend.md

 Before starting the installation process, consider the following points (consulting [the Reference section below](#reference) as needed):

 -   **User IDs:** If they do not exist already, the installation will create the Linux users `apache` (UID 48), `condor`, `frontend`, and `gratia`
 -   **Network:** The VO frontend must have reliable network connectivity, be on the public internet (no NAT), and preferably with no firewalls.
-Each running pilot requires 5 outgoing TCP ports.
-Incoming TCP ports 9618 to 9660 must be open.
+Incoming TCP ports 9618 and 9620 to 9660 must be open.
 -   **Host choice**: The Glidein WMS VO Frontend has the following hardware requirements for a production host:
     -   **CPU**: Four cores, preferably no more than 2 years old.
     -   **RAM**: 3GB plus 2MB per running job.
 For example, to sustain 2000 running jobs, a host with 5GB is needed.